Politics of Chechnya: 2005 parliamentary elections

 The latest Chechen elections were held in November 2005.
 The independent observers said that there were plenty of Russian troops and more journalists than voters at polling stations.
 Lord Judd, a former Council of Europe special reporter on Chechnya, regarded the elections as flawed; "I simply do not believe we will have stability, peace and a viable future for the Chechen people until we have a real political process," he said.
 The candidates all belonged to Moscow-based parties and were loyal to Chechnya's Prime Minister Ramzan Kadyrov.

 Islamization

-In 2006 Kadyrov has also started to create laws he says are more suitable to Chechnya's Islamic heritage—banning alcohol and gambling on January 20, and enforcing women's use of headscarves—in defiance of Russia's secular constitution.
-He also publicly spoke in favor of polygamy on January 13, and declared that lessons in the Koran and Sharia should be obligatory at Chechen schools.
+In 2006, Kadyrov started to create laws that he says are more suitable to Chechnya's Islamic heritage—banning alcohol and gambling on January 20, and enforcing women's use of headscarves—in defiance of Russia's secular constitution.
+He also publicly spoke in favor of polygamy on January 13, and declared that lessons in the Quran and Sharia should be obligatory at Chechen schools.
 On February 11, Ramzan criticized the republican media for broadcasting immoral programs and officially introduced censorship in Chechnya.
 Because of the cartoon scandal that shook the whole Muslim world, Kadyrov issued a brief ban on the Danish Refugee Council, the most active humanitarian organization in Caucasus.